BNSC1/android-notes/README.md

 OOP: a concept about classes and objects which can be done in inheritance, polymorphism, abstraction, and encapsulation

+Polymorphism: same method name can behave differently in different classes

-Polymorphism: passing different parameters have different behaviors
+Overloading: passing different parameters will give different behaviors

 Abstraction: exposes only what the object does e.g. abstract class and interface